 I have a Bachelor of Arts degree in Psychology with an Education minor in Learning and Developmental Disabilities.
 I am also a Board Certified Assistant Behaviour Analyst.
 I am in charge of academic instruction for the students at Fawkes Burnaby.
 I have been working with children with different learning needs since 2005.

-ALAINA MILICEVIC, CLASSROOM TEACHER
+ALAINA MILICEVIC, DISTRIBUTED LEARNING TEACHER

 I have a Master of Science degree in Autism Spectrum Disorders, a graduate certificate in Gifted and Talented Education, a certificate in Early Childhood Education and a certificate to teach English as a Second Language.
 I began teaching in 2005 and have been focusing on support of students with ASD and other learning difficulties since 2008.
 I have experience teaching children and adults in a variety of school, home and community settings.

-TYFANY MCDAID, CLASSROOM TEACHER
+TYFANY MCDAID, CLASSROOM TEACHER (On Maternity Leave)

 I have a Bachelor of Arts degree in Psychology with an emphasis in Child Development and Educational Psychology.
 I am the Program Coordinator for the students at Fawkes Burnaby.
 I have been working with children with different learning needs in school, home, and community programming since 2005.